bradym05/VoldexCodeTest-Repository/README.md

 -Removed "isEnabled," and "isFinished" attributes from Pads. <br />
 -Created a folder named "Tycoons" to hold tycoons. <br />
 -Placed the price BillboardGui in ServerStorage to clone it under each pad. <br />
+-Moved buildings down to connect with ground. <br />